DirectoryTree/LdapRecord-Docs/core/v1/authentication.md

 ```

 As you can see from the above, the first parameter of the `attempt()` method is the users Distinguished Name.
 If you're running Active Directory, you can use the users `userPrincipalName` instead, which (in the case
 above) would be in the format of `jdoe@acme.org`.

 You may have also noticed we added a third parameter named `$stayAuthenticated = true`.
 This means, that throughout
-the entire lifecycle of the current request, you can perform further operations on your LDAP server *as* the
+the entire lifecycle of the current request, you can perform further operations on your LDAP server _as_ the
 successfully authenticated user.

-### Determining Auth / Bind Failure Cause {#determining-bind-failure}
+### Determining Auth / Bind Failure Cause

 > This will only work when binding to an Active Directory server.